Saint John of God, Religious

-There are many “Johns” who are saints, beginning with Scripture itself: St. John the Baptist, St. John the Evangelist, St. John of the Cross, St. John Fisher, etc… The name John has also been taken by many popes.
+There are many “Johns” who are saints, beginning with those found in Scripture itself: Saint John the Baptist, Saint John the Evangelist, Saint John of the Cross, Saint John Fisher, etc. The name John has also been taken by many popes.
 Today’s John has the title “of God.”
 It is a simple and direct title.
 The word “God” conveys everything under God and everything that is God, without distinctions such as “of the Cross,” “of the Holy Name,” or “of the Infant Jesus.”
 Neither does it carry any hint of a homeland such as “of Assisi,” “of Calcutta,” or “of Padua.”
 All saints are “of God,” of course, but the plain title “of God” fits the personality, outlook, education, and simplicity of today’s John very well.
 The name was not given to him posthumously.
 John said that the Infant Jesus gave him the name in a dream.
-A Spanish Bishop who personally knew John and his work later ordered him to bear this title from then on.
+A Spanish Bishop who personally knew John and his work ordered him to bear this appellation once he knew its divine origins.

-St. John of God practiced a type of Ignatian spirituality in evaluating his own life.
-He was not just a spectator of his life, observing it from the outside.
-He became a student of himself, evaluated his own errors, listened to advice, stopped what he was doing, changed direction, and charted a new course.
-In some saints there is a fine line between holiness and madness.
-St. John of God straddled that fine line.
+Saint John of God practiced a type of Ignatian spirituality in evaluating his own life.
+But he was not just a spectator of his life, observing it from the outside.
+He became a student of himself, evaluated his own errors, listened to advice, stopped what he was doing, changed direction, and charted a new course in middle age.
+He was, in modern terms, a “late vocation.”
+He cared little for his own physical health and died on his fifty-fifth birthday while kneeling in prayer before an altar in his room.
+In some saints there is a fine line between sanctity and madness.
+Saint John of God straddled that fine line.
 He became mad for the Lord and was canonized by the Church for his holy madness in serving the poor and the God who loves them.

-St. John of God, patron of hospitals and the sick, help us to follow your example of service to the poor through gift of self.
-You did not just ask for charitable donations, but for charity itself.
+Saint John of God, help us to follow your example of service to the poor through gift of self.
+You did not just ask for charitable donations but for charity itself.
 You did not ask others to do what you did not do yourself.
 Through your intercession, may all those in need encounter a servant as generous as yourself to satisfy their basic needs.